-- Manage the Project on a national level and attend Project Management Council (PMC) meetings (see Section 3.4.3) - Create/raise awareness of cogeneration as a clean and efficient energy solution among various industrial sectors of the country such as the sugar industry and other agro industries, pulp and paper industries, food, textile, cement, chemical, petroleum and metallurgical industries, and also to (potential) equipment manufacturers, engineering companies, project developers, financiers and banks as well as government agencies in the energy, industrial and environment sector - Identify potential projects or projects under development and follow up tangible business opportunities with emphasis on projects that may qualify as FSPPs or may become projects in the pipeline - Maintain and develop contacts with all relevant public and private sector organisations - Liaise with public sector and relevant government agencies and implement advocacy activities aimed at influencing policy makers to formulate and/or enhance regulations, policies and support measures to encourage the development of cogeneration and sales of power to the grid from cogeneration projects at favourable terms - Facilitate matchmaking between local and international stakeholders such as end-users, engineering companies, equipment suppliers and local manufacturers - Assist in mobilization of funds by facilitating contacts between the project developers and the Africa Cogen Centre Experts assisting them on one hand, and the financing institutions based in the country on the other hand

-- Implement promotion and dissemination activities at the National level - Provide existing documentation and developments on policy matters - Provide initial information/data for the Cogen Database and updates thereafter - Organise field trips/ study tours/ site visits, seminars/workshops and other meetings in the country - Regularly collect information on the energy sector, electricity supply industry data, fuel resource assessment, national energy/environmental trends and regulations, trade fairs, exhibitions, conferences and other events, press cuts, etc. The information shall be sent to the Africa Cogen Centre on a regular basis - Submit Quarterly Reports to the Africa Cogen Centre using the standard template to be provided at the initial stage of the project implementation
+- Manage the Project on a national level and attend Project Management Council (PMC) meetings (see Section 3.4.3) - Create/raise awareness of cogeneration as a clean and efficient energy solution among various industrial sectors of the country such as the sugar industry and other agro industries, pulp and paper industries, food, textile, cement, chemical, petroleum and metallurgical industries, and also to (potential) equipment manufacturers, engineering companies, project developers, financiers and banks as well as government agencies in the energy, industrial and environment sector - Identify potential projects or projects under development and follow up tangible business opportunities with emphasis on projects that may qualify as FSPPs or may become projects in the pipeline - Maintain and develop contacts with all relevant public and private sector organizations - Liaise with public sector and relevant government agencies and implement advocacy activities aimed at influencing policy makers to formulate and/or enhance regulations, policies and support measures to encourage the development of cogeneration and sales of power to the grid from cogeneration projects at favorable terms.
+One option of pursuing this task would be through sub-contracting a national policy advisor, to be a key member of the national cogen centre. - Facilitate matchmaking between local and international stakeholders such as end-users, engineering companies, equipment suppliers and local manufacturers - Assist in mobilization of funds by facilitating contacts between the project developers and the AFREPREN/FWD Regional Cogen Centre Experts assisting them on one hand, and the financing institutions based in the country on the other hand - Implement promotion and dissemination activities at the National level - Provide existing documentation and developments on policy matters - Provide initial information/data for the Cogen Database and updates thereafter - Organize field trips/ study tours/ site visits, seminars/workshops and other meetings in the country - Regularly collect information on the energy sector, electricity supply industry data, fuel resource assessment, national energy/environmental trends and regulations, trade fairs, exhibitions, conferences and other events, press cuts, etc. The information shall be sent to the Regional Cogen Centre on a regular basis